-Keep in mind that while DeCals are low in units, some do require a lot of effort and time, so make sure to read about your DeCal thoroughly and attend any information sessions to know what you're signing up for.
+Keep in mind that despite being low in units, some DeCals require a lot of effort and time.
+Make sure to read about your DeCal thoroughly and attend any information sessions to know what you're signing up for.

 How do I sign up for a DeCal?

-DeCals are typically released shortly before a semester begins or during the first couple weeks of the term.
-For example, Fall DeCals are typically released in mid- to late-August and Spring DeCals are released in January.
-DeCals often have application deadlines in the second or third week of instruction (remember, the add deadline for courses is the Wednesday of Week 4).
+Fall semester DeCals are typically released in mid- to late-August and Spring semester DeCals are released in January (shortly before a semester begins or during the first couple weeks of the term).
+DeCals often have application deadlines in the second or third week of instruction (remember, the add deadline for courses is the Wednesday of the fourth week of instruction).

 To find and enroll in DeCals: